Skip to main content

 Holidays on days off will be taken during the same week in which the holiday falls, according to scheduling determined by their scheduler.
 A holiday which falls within a vacation period will not be counted as a vacation day.

-When a part-time employee is regularly scheduled to work the day of the week that a recognized holiday falls, they will receive holiday pay on a prorated basis up to six hours not to exceed their normal weekly-scheduled hours.
+When a part-time or seasonal employee is regularly scheduled to work the day of the week that a recognized holiday falls, they will receive holiday pay on a prorated basis up to six hours not to exceed their normal weekly-scheduled hours.

 4.6 EMERGENCY CLOSINGS